locomotivemtl/charcoal-app/README.md

 - `ScriptRoute`: typically ran from the CLI interface.
 - `TemplateRoute`: typically  load a template from a _GET_ request.
 "A Web page".

+## Routable objects
+Routes are great to match URL path to template controller or action controller, but needs to be defined in the `AppConfig` container.

+Routables, on the other hand, are dynamic objects (typically, Charcoal Model objects that implements the `Charcoal\App\Routable\RoutableInterface`) whose _route path_ is typically defined from a dynamic property (and stored in a database).

+### The routable callback

+The `RoutableInterface` / `RoutableTrait` classes have one abstract method: `handle_route($path, $request, $response)` which must be implemented in the routable class.

+This method should:

+- Check the path to know if it should respond
+	- Typically, this means checking the _path_ parameter against the database to load a matching object.
+	- But really, it could be anything...
+- Return a `callable` object that will handle the route if it matches
+- Return `null` if no match

+The returned callable signature should be:
+`function(RequestInterface $request, ResponseInterface $response)` and returns a `ResponseInterface`

+Routables are called last (only if no explicit routes match fisrt).
+If no routables return a callable, then a 404 will be sent.
+(Slim's `NotFoundHandler`).

 ## Middleware
 Middleware is not yet implemented in `Charcoal\App`.
 The plan is to use the PSR7-middleware system, which is a callable with the signature: